phynalle/heckdiff/README.md

 # heckdiff
-A three-way merge tool for all the extensions for file (hope).
+A three-way merge library for all the extensions for file (not yet, my hope).